baldasseva/apify-storybook-mcp/README.md

 - `get_ui_building_instructions`: Returns structured instructions and MDX text.
 Appends optional _additionalBuildingInstructions_ from Actor input.
 - `list_all_components`: Lists unique components.
 Returns structured _components_ and an MDX list.
 - `get_component_documentation`: Navigates to a Storybook docs page and extracts ordered Markdown (headings, paragraphs, lists, code blocks, props table).
 Output is Markdown-only.
+Note that any custom components in the doc will return the text they contain as it is.
+If you want your custom doc components to render a customized markdown text, consider forking [this repo](https://github.com/baldasseva/apify-storybook-mcp) and making your own Storybook MCP Actor.
 - `get_story_urls`: Returns helpful Storybook URLs for a component/story (handy for quick navigation).

 ### Actor input